ansible/awx/docs/task_manager_system.md

 * Spawning of project updates and/or inventory updates should **not** be triggered when a related job template is launched **IF** there is an update && the last update finished successfully && the finished time puts the update within the configured cache window.
 * **Note:** `update on launch` spawned jobs (_i.e._, InventoryUpdate and ProjectUpdate) are considered dependent jobs; in other words, the `launch_type` is `dependent`.
 If a `dependent` job fails, then everything related to it should also fail.

-For example permutations of blocking, take a look at this [Task Manager Dependency Dependency Rules and Permutations](https://docs.google.com/a/redhat.com/document/d/1AOvKiTMSV0A2RHykHW66BZKBuaJ_l0SJ-VbMwvu-5Gk/edit?usp=sharing) doc.
+For example permutations of blocking, take a look at this [Task Manager Dependency Rules and Permutations](https://docs.google.com/a/redhat.com/document/d/1AOvKiTMSV0A2RHykHW66BZKBuaJ_l0SJ-VbMwvu-5Gk/edit?usp=sharing) doc.